rjrodger/gubu/README.md

    dynamically define your shapes.

 None of these options are that great.
-For moment, I recommend that you use the instance trick above if you can, and live with some manual fix up.
+For moment, I recommend that you use the instance trick above if you can (option 1), and live with some manual fix up.

 One more thing: at the moment I don't plan to support definitions in the other direction, going from shapes to TypeScript types.
 That would